Dhruval10/Programming-Problems-Solution/Feb 15/Goat Latin.md

+## Beats 94% python3 submission in Runtime and 87% in space complexity
 ```
 A sentence S is given, composed of words separated by spaces.
 Each word consists of lowercase and uppercase letters only.